andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is a Sticky Intent?

-A sticky Intent is a Intent that has been sent as a sticky Broadcast, meaning the Intent stays around after the broadcast is complete.
+A sticky Intent is an Intent that has been sent as a sticky Broadcast, meaning the Intent stays around after the broadcast is complete.

 <u>Example:</u> The Android system uses sticky broadcasts to notify receivers that the battery level has been changed (ACTION\_BATTERY\_CHANGED).